TheresaLui/SelfHelpContent_v2/articles/microsoft.search/knowledge-store-projections.md

 ## **Recommended Steps**

-If you are having trouble with creating a knowledge store projection you may want to ensure that:
+If you are having trouble with creating a knowledge store projection you may want to:

 1. Define the knowledge store with a connection string and projections in the skillset as described [here](https://docs.microsoft.com/azure/search/knowledge-store-projection-overview)
 1. Use a shaper field to create a shape to match the projection definition